PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 [Intel Corporation](https://intel.benevity.org/user/login), Standard Insurance, Autodesk Inc., Cambia Health Solutions

+### Intel Employee Only

+ OCC can get ~$10/hour if you report the hours when volunteering in OCC.
+For entering volunteer hours, go to “report individual hours”,  click on "search the database", using searching for ID 27723 or Name "OREGON CHINESE COALITION".

 # Advisory Committee

 The committee is responsible for quarterly hearing of OCC’s financial operations, advising the best practice of raising and spending the money, and compliance of any financial regulations for NPO.